kmishra9/PL2-AWS-Setup/README.md

         - **Note**: Some of the scripts have already been run by Terraform. _They are noted as having been run already_.
 Their documentation and usage is included only for reference.
     - **SSH Public Keys**
       - While you're ssh'd into the `ubuntu` user, you should set up the SSH key for it as well.
 That involves creating it (command: `ssh-keygen`), printing it to the console (command: `cat ~/.ssh/id_rsa.pub`), and copying it into the documentation template's bottom-most table for the `ubuntu` user.
 Remember that copying/pasting in an AWS Workspace works by right-clicking selected text.
+    - **User Passwords**
+      - As part of the software installation step above, users and their passwords were generated in a file named `add_users.log` in the home directory of `ubuntu`.
+Document the passwords of each newly generated user in the documentation template.
+        - **Note**: all researcher accounts should have passwords, but the `ubuntu` account will not have a listed password.

 ## Final Touches